 The ASICS NOVABLAST 4 struggles with energy return in the heel, offering a less bouncy and lively ride compared to some higher-end models like the ASICS SUPERBLAST 2.
 While it provides a cushioned and protective landing, it doesn't translate that energy into much forward momentum.

 Energy return in the forefoot is slightly better but leaves plenty of room for improvement.
 The midsole foam isn't very propulsive when pushing off.
-While it doesn't feel completely dead for a daily trainer, those seeking a more springy and efficient ride may find it lacking compared to more energetic foams on the market, such as the foam on the adidas Adizero Evo SL.
+While it doesn't feel completely dead for a daily trainer, those seeking a more springy and efficient ride may find it lacking in comparison to more energetic foams on the market, such as the foam found on the adidas Adizero Evo SL.

-The ASICS NOVABLAST 4 offers decent heel cushioning, effectively absorbing impact across a range of forces.
-It provides a plush landing, making it a great choice for those who prioritize comfort on longer runs.
-While it softens landings well, it still maintains enough structure to prevent excessive sink-in, striking a good balance between comfort and stability.
+The ASICS NOVABLAST 4 offer great heel cushioning, absorbing impacts especially well across medium to high forces.
+It provides a plush landing, making it a satisfactory choice for those who prioritize comfort on longer runs.
+That said, slower and/or lightweight runners won't find it as plush, since quite a bit of power is needed to compress the foam effectively.
+Overall, it still softens landings well, maintaining enough structure to prevent excessive sink-in, striking a good balance between comfort and stability.

-The cushioning in the forefoot of the ASICS NOVABLAST 4 is well-executed, ensuring great protection and plushiness.
+Cushioning in the forefoot of the ASICS NOVABLAST 4 is really well-executed, ensuring great protection and plushiness.
 This helps maintain comfort over extended distances.

-The ASICS NOVABLAST 4 has a moderately firm heel, offering good stability without feeling overly rigid.
-It's quite firm at lower forces but becomes noticeably softer than other shoes, like the Nike Invincible 3, at higher impact levels.
-This means heel strikers might find it softer, while forefoot strikers are likely to feel more rigidity.
+The ASICS NOVABLAST 4 has quite a soft heel, offering good stability without feeling overly rigid.
+It's already soft at lower forces but feels even softer than other shoes, like the Nike Invincible 3, at higher impact levels.
+This means heel strikers might find it softer, while forefoot strikers are likely to feel more rigidity, since they will apply less force in the rear of the shoe.

-The ASICS NOVABLAST 4's forefoot is firm, maintaining good stability.
+The ASICS NOVABLAST 4's forefoot is somewhat firm, maintaining stability.
 This makes it a solid option for runners who appreciate a more structured forefoot.
-That said, runners looking for a soft feel in this area will find it a bit harsh on the foot.
+That said, runners looking for a soft feel in this area will find it a bit harsh on the foot, especially at medium and high impact levels.